lnishan/awesome-competitive-programming/README.md

 - [Codeforces](http://codeforces.com/)
 Codeforces is one of the most popular contest platforms in the world.
 Currently maintained by Saratov State University, it features regular contests and numerous awesome original problems.
 Every contest provides immediate helpful tutorials.
 Furthermore, many warm-hearted Codeforces members kindly answers questions on Codeforces.
 One would indeed learn and improve tremendously here.
 - [topcoder](https://www.topcoder.com/)
-TopCoder has been around since 2001.
+topcoder has been around since 2001.
 Rich in history, It's considered to be one of the most prestigious organizations when it comes to technology competitions.
 Hundreds of SRMs gave birth to an abundant problemset.
 Problems here are typically more challenging than others.
-Hence, TopCoder draws many elite programmers to compete and practice here.
+Hence, topcoder draws many elite programmers which makes the platform even more challenging and engaging.
 It has arguably been on a decline, but it still is a superb platform to practice.
-The annual TopCoder Open is also a widely-discussed event.
+The annual topcoder Open (TCO) is also a widely-discussed event.
 - [Google Code Jam](https://code.google.com/codejam)
 Google Code Jam is certainly one of the most highly-esteemed programming competitions.
 The competition consists of unique programming challenges which must be solved in a fixed amount of time.
 Competitors may use any programming language and development environment to obtain their solutions.
 - [CodeChef](https://www.codechef.com/)